You might be a good fit for CATCH if:

 • You align with our CATCH Way Values.

-The Ada County Case Manager serves our Rapid Re-Housing program in Ada County by managing a caseload of families experiencing homelessness.
+The Case Manager serves our Rapid Re-Housing program in Ada County by managing a caseload of families experiencing homelessness as a result of domestic violence.
 The Case Manager will build a housing plan with the families to rapidly move them into permanent housing.
 From there, the Case Manager will counsel and aid families in building family and financial stability in their lives.
-Further, our Case Manager is expected to embrace a culture of collaboration and resilience, not just inside the walls of our office, but in the community.
+Further, our Housing Case Manager is expected to embrace a culture of collaboration and resilience, not just inside the walls of our office, but in the community.
 CATCH strives to be a leader in spreading the model of Housing First throughout Idaho, and this position will build community partnerships in Ada County and advocate for ending homelessness.
+This posting is a specialized position that will focus on families experiencing homelessness due to domestic violence.
+Hired candidates are expected to maintain a caseload of 11-15 households, with the understanding that 100% of those households will be fleeing domestic violence.

 Disclaimer: